 A serious breach of the College's expected standards of behaviour is likely to lead to the temporary suspension, temporary exclusion or permanent exclusion of the student at the discretion of the Principal or their designated deputy.
-The parent guardian, or agent (where applicable) will receive written notification of the suspension or exclusion and the reasons for it.
+Such breach may be an incident of seriously poor behaviour or persistent poor behaviour.

 If a boarding student is suspended, it is the College expectation that the parent, guardian or agent will arrange alternative accommodation for the student during the suspension.
-There may be circumstances whereby the College will approve the student remaining in boarding during the suspension period, this is at the discretion of the Principal or designated deputy and will only be considered if remaining in boarding is not detrimental to any other student or member of staff.
+There may be circumstances whereby the College will approve the student remaining in boarding during the suspension period; this is at the discretion of the Principal or designated deputy and will only be considered if remaining in boarding is not detrimental to any other student or member of staff.